 Youth Voice Project

 Students’ views of what works—and doesn’t work—in response to bullying are enlightening and sometimes surprising: When asked what made things better or worse in a bullying situation, youth reported that actions involving peer alliance and friendship made things better and that it was effective to access help from others.
-However, some classic adult advice for youth on bullying, such as “telling them to stop” and “telling them how they're making you feel,” could actually make things much worse.
+However, some classic adult advice for youth on bullying, such as “telling them to stop” and “telling them how they're making you feel,” actually made things worse more often than they helped youth.

 "[Youth Voice Project] is the game-changer the field of bullying prevention has needed for some time.
 It debunks many cultural adult mindsets about bullying and clarifies what really works to provide safety and belonging to our marginalized students in school.
 The data present a treasure trove of fresh ideas, directly from students, on how adults and students can work together to build caring school communities."